-Junior Maine Woodsman & Maine Woodsman will be taught at CAMP FOREST.
+Junior Maine Woodsman & Maine Woodsman are taught at Camp Forest.
 Award badges are presented for successful completion of these units.
+Junior Maine Guide is held at Stephen Phillips Preserve by the Maine Youth Camping Foundation and the State of Maine.
+Camp Forest staff will accompany campers during the week.

 Ages 9 – 12